gettl008/monger/README.md

    ```bash
 monger install samtools
  ```
 *Note: Monger will always look for indicators as to whether a program is already installed and skip installation if found.
-If you wish to force installation simply add the `-f` argument to the install command.*
+If you wish to force installation simply add `-f` to the install command.*

 To get a complete list of MongerModules type
    ```bash